 Over the years I've worked with numerous media agencies, some global ones, some local, in the UK and Internationally.

-Along the way I've met some really clever, interesting, technically brilliant, and much brighter people than me, so when I read the article (link below) about a review of 2018 and how much profit agencies are making (or not) I thought it worthwhile sharing my thoughts in the context of what is a rapidly declining industry.
+Along the way I've met some really clever, interesting, technically brilliant, and much brighter people than me, so when I read the article (link below) about how much profit agencies are making (or not) I thought it worthwhile sharing my thoughts in the context of what is a rapidly declining industry.

 One of the key advantages I've found working with, and building a strong relationship with an agency is it can help 'plumb' you, your team, and your company into talent that isn't readily available to you on a full time basis.